Reducing the environmental impact of coffee

 Delivery

-We use four delivery options; Hived, DHL, DPD and Royal Mail.
-Our delivery CO2 emissions are offset via an app called 'Offset'.
+We use three delivery options; DHL, DPD and Royal Mail.
+Our delivery CO2 emissions are offset via an app called 'Planet'.
 This was created by our web platform, Shopify and tracks all delivery mileage which is then billed to us in order to offset the emission.
-The money is currently used to finance projects via Pachama.
+We also invite customers to make their own contribution to carbon removal programs.

 Local customers are able to select collection from our roastery and you are welcome to bring your own container.